 Great leaders do not rely on gimmicks or quick fixes to overcome challenges to their organizations--they consider themselves life-long learners, and they constantly put into practice methods intended to facilitate productivity.
 They are always looking for ways to help employees improve their productivity and ability to get results.
 Instead of relying on tips and tricks, be a life-long learner.
 The key is to keep learning and evolving.
 Expose yourself to new ideas and discover what works for you as a leader by putting these ideas into practice.

 Great leaders continually cultivate partnerships with their employees, working alongside their people to simultaneously meet objectives and help the employees grow.
 Build a successful partnership with your employees with good two-way communication and a sound understanding of goals.
 When possible, offer employees more responsibility in the partnership.
 Communicate with your employees, provide them with the support they need for success and work with them to make great things happen.

-Build and maintain open and honest communication with your employees.
+Great leaders build and maintain open and honest communication with their employees.
 Encourage employees to communicate constructively among themselves and with management.
 This promotes two-way trust and an environment in which people feel empowered to speak out when challenged or frustrated.
 Without the fear of reprimand, employees can celebrate as a group when things are going well and feel confident to seek out solutions when challenged.